merlinshabaj/grapher/README.md

 ### Bugs
 - Zooming in and out still has limits that aren't handled
 - Zooming in too far makes minor grid disappear and also major grid when scrolled even further
 - Zooming out too far and graph begins to flig.
 I assume this is due to the points be recalculated, this being the same bahviour as panning on a low resolution creates.
+Need to check calculation of resolution

 ## Miscellaneous